Lay Me Down (The Dirty Heads song): Chart performance

 In March, the single entered the Billboard Alternative Songs chart at number 24.
 It reached number one in May, and nine weeks later it established a record as the song with the longest stint atop the chart for an independently released title, surpassing the previous mark set in 1999 by Everlast's "What It's Like".
 "Lay Me Down" peaked at number 93 on the U.S. Hot 100 and number 76 on the Canadian Hot 100 chart.
 The Dirty Heads performed the song on Jimmy Kimmel Live! on May 13.

+In late 2023, for the 35th anniversary of Alternative Songs (which by then had been renamed to Alternative Airplay), Billboard published a list of the top 100 most successful songs in the chart's history; "Lay Me Down" was ranked at number 39.

 Music video

 The music video was directed by Thomas Mignone and filmed in various playa and mercado locations throughout Mexico.
 Filming was interrupted by border patrol agents objecting to the actors' portrayal of escaping across the United States and Mexico border.
 Bandmembers Dustin Bushnell and Jared Watson taught local mariachis the song and were filmed live for several of the scenes.